William Smith (Paymaster general): Career

 In August 1861, Smith's application for a commission was approved, and he was appointed a paymaster in the Union Army.
 He served as an assistant paymaster for the Department of Washington in Washington, D.C. until February 1862, when he was ordered to the Department of Kentucky in Louisville, where he performed paymaster duties until late 1864.
 He was then transferred to the Department of the Northwest in Saint Paul, Minnesota, where he continued to serve as a paymaster.
 In March 1865, he received brevet promotion to lieutenant colonel, and he was discharged in July 1866.

 Smith was recommissioned as a major in the paymaster corps in January 1867, and continued to serve in Saint Paul.
 Later that year he was again posted to Louisville, and he served in San Antonio, Texas from 1869 to 1870.
 He served in New Orleans from 1870 to 1872, and Sioux City, Iowa from 1872 and 1873.
 He served in Saint Paul again from 1873 to 1880.
 Smith was posted to Washington, D.C. from 1880 to 1884, and St. Paul from 1884 to 1887.
 Smith served in Chicago, Illinois from 1886 to 1890, and he was promoted to lieutenant colonel in September 1888.
 From 1888 to 1890, Smith served again in Saint Paul.

 In March 1890, Smith was promoted to Paymaster-General of the United States Army and promoted to brigadier general.
 His selection was unexpected, because at the time, Smith ranked fourth in seniority in the paymaster department, and those ahead of him included his brother Rodney (1829–1915), who was also a career U.S. Army paymaster.
 In fact, when Smith was informed of his promotion, he was giving an interview to a newspaper reporter, which included his prediction that Rodney Smith would receive the appointment.
+According to contemporary news accounts, Smith had visited President Benjamin Harrison to make the case for appointing Rodney Smith, and made such a favorable impression on Harrison that Harrison decided to appoint him instead.
 Smith served until March 25, 1895, when he left the military after reaching the mandatory retirement age of 64.
 He was succeeded by Thaddeus Harlan Stanton.